Diagnosing and Improving Diffusion Models by Estimating the Optimal Loss Value: Estimating the Optimal Loss Value for Diffusion Models

-To better analyze the behavior of the estimators, we zoom in on their estimation error and standard deviation. \figref{opt-loss-cifar}(c) presents the results at an intermediate $\log \sigma$ where the estimation is more challenging.
+To better analyze the behavior of the estimators, we zoom in on their estimation error and standard deviation. \figref{var-analysis} presents the results at an intermediate $\log \sigma$ where the estimation is more challenging.
 The result confirms that the variance increases with $C$.
 Particularly, at $C=\infty$ which corresponds to the SNIS estimator (\thmref{correction}), it is hard to sample the dominating cases for the estimate, leading to a large variance, and a significantly large estimation error.
 At the $C=1$ end which corresponds to the DOL estimator, although the variance is smaller, its bias still leads it to a large estimation error.
 The cDOL estimator with $C$ in between achieves consistently low estimation error.
 Empirically, a preferred $C$ is around $4N/L$.
 The subset size $L$ can be taken to fully utilize memory.
+We also compare our cDOL estimators with prior estimators for optimal \emph{solution}; see \appxref{knn}.

-\paragraph{The pattern of optimal loss.} From \figref{opt-loss-cifar}(d), we observe that the optimal loss ${J_\sigma^\txtx}^*$ increases monotonically with the noise scale $\sigma$ on all the three datasets.
+\textbf{The pattern of optimal loss.} From \figref{opt-loss-cifar}(c), we observe that the optimal loss $J_t^{\lowsup{\txtx^\star}}$ increases monotonically with the noise scale $\sigma$ on all the three datasets.
 The optimal loss is close to zero only when the noise scale $\sigma$ is less than a \emph{critical point} $\sigma^\star$, in which situation the noisy samples stay so close to their corresponding clean sources that they are unlikely to intersect with each other, hence preserve the information of the clean samples, allowing the model to perform a nearly perfect denoising.
 We can see that the critical point $\sigma^\star$ depends on the dataset.
 CIFAR-10 achieves the minimal $\sigma^\star$, since it has the lowest image resolution (32$\times$32), \ie, the lowest data-space dimension, where the data samples appear less sparse hence easier to overlap after isotropic noise perturbation.
 Both FFHQ-64 and ImageNet-64 have 64$\times$64 resolution, but ImageNet-64 is larger, hence data samples are easier to overlap, leading to a smaller $\sigma^\star$.